sofwerx/mage-android-sdk/README.md

 03/16/2015

-This is the MAGE SDK for Android Devices.
+This is the MAGE SDK for Android devices.

 ## License